201 Lindy Boggs

 Ph.D., Princeton University

-Associate Dean for EDI, Strategic Innovation and Masters Programs
+Associate Dean for Research and PhD Programs

 Mission Statement